python/devguide/triage/issue-tracker.rst

 ----------------

 If you want to subscribe yourself to an issue, click the :guilabel:`🔔 Subscribe` button in the sidebar.
-Similarly, if you were tagged by somebody else but decided this issue is not for you, click the :guilabel:`🔕 Unsubscribe` button in the sidebar.
+Subscribe another person to the issue by tagging them in a comment with ``@username``.
+If you were tagged by somebody else but decided this issue is not for you, click the :guilabel:`🔕 Unsubscribe` button in the sidebar.
 Note that you are automatically subscribed to issues you create or comment on.

-Subscribe another person to the issue by tagging them in the comment with ``@username``.

 How to link to file paths in the repository when writing comments?